 Walking after a meal also regulates your blood sugar levels.
 Your body experiences rapid blood sugar spikes following a heavy meal.
 This stimulates the release of insulin, which promotes fat storage.
 However, going for a walk in the night can help get things moving in your stomach and reduce the effects of insulin, thus aiding in weight loss.

 When you go for a walk, you’re also reducing the amount of time being inactive, such as when you’re watching TV.
 Watching TV in the night also triggers you to have late night cravings because your body releases more ghrelin (hunger-inducing hormone) and less leptin (hunger-suppressing hormones) during odd hours.
 Giving in to your cravings and consuming high-sugar or processed food, triggers the reward center of your brain, causing you to overeat.

-But walking also stimulates the reward center of your brain so that it can act as a healthy substitute your nighttime cravings.
+But walking also stimulates the reward center of your brain so that it can act as a healthy substitute for your nighttime cravings.
 Therefore, walking has an opposite effect on your body’s biochemistry, inhibiting your cravings and allowing you to sleep without a grumbling tummy.

 This doesn’t only help you lose weight, but also keeps you away from unhealthy snacks that can wreak havoc in your digestive system and increase your risk of heart disease and diabetes.